 Who is GW Pharmaceuticals?

 Founded in 1998, GW is a biopharmaceutical company focused on discovering, developing and commercializing novel medications from proprietary cannabinoid formulations in a broad range of disease areas.
-In its 15 years of operations, GW has established the world leading position in the development of plant-derived cannabinoid therapeutics through its proven drug discovery and development processes, its intellectual property portfolio and its regulatory and manufacturing expertise.
-GW commercialized the world’s first plant-derived cannabinoid prescription drug, Sativex, which has to date been approved for the treatment of spasticity due to multiple sclerosis in 25 countries.
+In its over 15 years of operations, GW has established the world leading position in the development of plant-derived cannabinoid therapeutics through its proven drug discovery and development processes, its intellectual property portfolio and its regulatory and manufacturing expertise.
+GW commercialized the world’s first plant-derived cannabinoid prescription drug, Sativex, which has to date been approved for the treatment of spasticity due to multiple sclerosis in 27 countries.
 Sativex is also in Phase3 clinical development as a potential treatment of pain in people with advanced cancer.
 The cancer pain indication represents the initial target indication for Sativex in the United States.
 GW also has opened an IND with FDA for Phase 3 clinical development as a potential treatment of spasticity due to multiple sclerosis.
 In addition to Sativex, GW has a deep pipeline of additional cannabinoid product candidates, including Epidiolex which has received Orphan Drug Designation from the FDA for the treatment of Dravet and Lennox-Gastaut syndromes, each of which are severe infantile-onset, genetic, drug-resistant epilepsy syndromes.
 GW’s product pipeline also includes compounds in Phase 1 and 2 clinical development for glioma, ulcerative colitis, type‑2 diabetes, and schizophrenia.

 What are cannabinoids?